ga-hoog/Neolithic_spread_model/README.md

 # Getting Started

-Before running the program the fortran libraries need to be compiled using f2py.
+Before running the program, the fortran libraries need to be compiled for use in the python code using f2py.
 This is easily done using the command:
 ```
 make compile
 ```

-From here to run the simulation run:
+From here to run the simulation can be run using the command:
 ```
 python3 Simulation.py
 ```